a-bentofreire/facebook-chat-downloader/README.md

 ## Examples

-`facebook-chat-download -n 'My lunch group' -n 'Miss 王' -R`
+`facebook-chat-downloader -n 'My lunch group' -n 'Miss 王' -R`

 It will prompt for the email and password associated with your facebook account,
 and store the chats in the files: `my-lunch-group.raw.json` and `miss-王.raw.json`.

-`facebook-chat-download -e myfbemail@northpole.com -s state.json -S -O chats`
+`facebook-chat-downloader -e myfbemail@northpole.com -s state.json -S -O chats`

 It will prompt for the password, store the state in `state.json` after successful login,
 and store all the chats in the folder `chats` in json format.

-`facebook-chat-download -s state.json -t threads.json -T -n 'Hiking (weekend)' -F txt`
+`facebook-chat-downloader -s state.json -t threads.json -T -n 'Hiking (weekend)' -F txt`

 It will read the login from `state.json`, write the thead list in `threads.json`,
 download one chat and store it in text format on the file `hiking-weekend.txt`.

-`facebook-chat-download -t threads.json -c -n 'My lunch group' -F txt -N date -N message -N sender`
+`facebook-chat-downloader -t threads.json -c -n 'My lunch group' -F txt -N date -N message -N sender`

 It will read the previously stored `my-lunch-group.raw.json` and convert it into text format,
 with the message before the sender.

 ## Caveats

-To prevent connection timeouts, facebook-chat-download downloads 50 messages packages, and uses a recursive function to retrieve the next ones.
+To prevent connection timeouts, facebook-chat-downloader downloads 50 messages packages, and uses a recursive function to retrieve the next ones.
 If a certain chat has too many messages, it can reach a stack overflow.